imzqqq/chat/website/spec/attic/drafts/application_services.rst

   * Events are linearised to avoid the AS having to handle the complexity of linearisation, and because if linearisation is good enough for CS, it should be good enough for AS.
-Should the AS require non-linearised events from Chat, it should implement the federation API rather than the AS API instead.
+Should the AS require non-linearised events from Matrix, it should implement the federation API rather than the AS API instead.
   * HS->AS event pushes are retried for reliability with sequence numbers (or logical timestamping?) to preserve the linearisation order and ensure